Roasted Butternut Squash Soup

 You’re also going to need some ingredients:

-• Pancetta—yes, I know, this makes this soup not vegetarian.
+• Pancetta — yes, I know, this makes this soup not vegetarian.
 This Italian cured meat is wonderful when paired with the butternut squash.
-HOWEVER, if you’re a vegetarian or don’t eat pork, you can leave this out completely.
+HOWEVER, if you’re a vegetarian or don’t eat pork, you can leave this out.
 (That said, I really enjoy the flavor it brings, so.)

 Acceptable substitutions for this recipe:

-• Make it vegan or dairy free.
+• Make it dairy-free.
 Swap the heavy whipping cream with coconut milk or cream.
 This will add a little extra sweetness to the soup, but it will be divine.

 • No vegetable stock?
 Use the same amount of chicken broth or stock instead, so long as you eat chicken.